JustAnOpossum/FurFestBot/README.md

 sudo apt install mongodb
 ```

+You need two Telegram bot API keys, one for the main bot and another for the admin bot.

-Run your bot behind a reverse proxy with a path of /bot(token).
+Run your bot behind a https nginx reverse proxy with a path of /bot(token).
 If you don't know what this is [read this](https://www.nginx.com/resources/admin-guide/reverse-proxy/)

 ex: /bot123abc58347589

+Finally add cron.js to the crontab to send the daily picture.

 If you want to run this bot on windows then you need to add graphicsmagick to your path and install mongodb.